mrange/FsNICC/README.md

     }
 ```

-If somone has some ideas how make it less clunky and/or increase the generality of the abstraction I would love to hear it.
+If someone has some ideas on how to make it less clunky and/or increase the generality of the abstraction I would love to hear it.

 ## Rendering ST-NICC in 2022

 To give the proper retro feeling I felt it to be a great idea to render the entire thing in the terminal.

-Printing to the terminal can be slow and colors not portable.
+Printing to the terminal can be slow and colors are not portable.
 Luckily there are portable and libraries like [Terminal.GUI](https://github.com/gui-cs/Terminal.Gui) and [Spectre.Console](https://github.com/spectreconsole/spectre.console).

 ### Spectre.Console
-I went with [Spectre.Console](https://github.com/spectreconsole/spectre.console) as I used it before to render 2D particle constraints systems in the terminal before.
+I went with [Spectre.Console](https://github.com/spectreconsole/spectre.console) as I used it to render 2D particle constraints systems in the terminal before.

-Setting up a 2D canvas (a ridocolously entertaining idea) in the terminal is very easy with [Spectre.Console](https://github.com/spectreconsole/spectre.console).
+Setting up a 2D canvas (a ridiculously entertaining idea) in the terminal is very easy with [Spectre.Console](https://github.com/spectreconsole/spectre.console).

 ```fsharp
   // The dimensions of the Atari STE graphics area in ST-NICC